shamanec/GADS/docs/hub.md

 ### Additional notes
 #### Selenium Grid
+Devices can be automatically connected to Selenium Grid 4 instance.
+You need to create the Selenium Grid hub instance yourself and then set it up in the provider configuration to connect to it.
+* Start your Selenium hub instance, e.g. `java -jar selenium.jar --host 192.168.1.6 --port 4444`
+* When adding/updating provider configuration from `Admin > Provider administration` you need to supply the Selenium hub address, e.g. `http://192.168.1.6:4444`
-If you want your providers to connect to a Selenium Grid instance, then you need to upload the respective Selenium jar file via the admin UI so the providers can easily access it.
+* You also need to upload the respective Selenium jar file so the provider instances have access to it
+  * Log in to the hub with admin user, go to `Admin > Files administration` and upload the Selenium jar file - v4.13 is recommended.
+  * The file will be stored in Mongo and providers will download it on start automatically.

+**NB** At the time support for Selenium Grid was implemented latest Selenium version was 4.15.
+The latest version that actually worked with Appium relay nodes was 4.13.
+I haven't tested with lower versions.
+Use lower versions at your own risk.
+Versions > 4.15 might also work but it wasn't tested as well.